-When I hear business owners bemoan their inability to get loans, I’ve often found myself defending bankers’ business-lending practices, or at least trying to put their role in context.
+When we hear business owners bemoan their inability to get loans, we often defend bankers’ business-lending practices, or at least try to put their role in context.

 Before a commercial loan officer makes a loan, he or she needs to feel confident that the borrower has the ability to repay it.
 Their role as providers of “least-cost” debt means banks have to be selective and avoid losses.

 So when a banker says your collateral is insufficient to support your loan, realize that banks need evidence of a secondary way of being repaid.
 Their viability depends on it.